envoyproxy/data-plane-api/docs/root/configuration/http_conn_man/headers.rst

 x-forwarded-client-cert
 -----------------------

-*x-forwarded-clinet-cert* (XFCC) is a proxy header which indicates certificate information of part or all of the clients or proxies that a request has flowed through, on its way from the client to the server.
+*x-forwarded-client-cert* (XFCC) is a proxy header which indicates certificate information of part or all of the clients or proxies that a request has flowed through, on its way from the client to the server.
 A proxy may choose to sanitize/append/forward the XFCC header before proxying the request.